 Citizen Scientists

-Volunteers of all ages can contribute to The GLOBE Program.
-There are thousands of volunteer citizen scientists in the GLOBE community who gather and submit measurements using the program’s protocols.
+Anyone who contributes to GLOBE’s library of environmental data is supporting science as a citizen scientist.
+Thousands of volunteer citizen scientists who gather and submit measurements using the GLOBE protocols.
 These data are freely available to be used by students, teachers, researchers and other citizen scientists in their studies on Earth science and our shared environment.

 How Citizen Scientists Use GLOBE